 |Notes:||Helmet mount available.
 The battery indicator is smart in that if it is glowing red and you switch to a lower power beam, the red glow will go off.
 Optional charging cradle.
 Quick-change battery||Features bright amber side cutouts so motorists can see you from the side.
 One of its 4 modes (pulse) can blink and shine light ahead of you at the same time so you can see and be seen at the same time||Most popular of the famous NiteRider bike lights.
 Company has a good reputation for quality and for customer support.
 Has a locking function so it cannot accidentally be switched on|

-The Cateye Volt 700 also offers a lighting mode memory function, which means that it will remember what mode you last used it in.
+The Cateye Volt 800 also offers a lighting mode memory function, which means that it will remember what mode you last used it in.
 This is very useful if you have a favorite mode.
 It might sound unimportant, but I have found that when you are in a hurry to leave for work, it is really annoying to have to tell your bike light for the 700th time that your preferred bike light mode is high.
+You can run this light on high (700 lumens), medium (300 lumens) and low (100 lumens).
+Bear in mind that 700 lumens is equivalent to a car headlight.
+This is the maximum light you are likely to ever need for bike commuting (you don’t want to blind other people).
+You can of course run it flashing or steady.
+The flashing mode is not as bright and annoying for other users as many other bike lights.

-You can also choose to get a helmet mount to wear this bike light on your helmet.
-And the battery indicator will let you know when power is low.
+The mount is rock solid, which is always important in a bike light – you do want to keep that light pointed in the right direction!
+You can also choose to get an optional helmet mount to wear this bike light on your helmet.
+The manufacturers claim a battery life of 100 hours, which is really hard to believe.
+However, my subjective impressions (and that of all reviewers) is that the battery life is extremely good.
+There is no way you are going to run out of light on your commute, even if your commute is 30 miles.
+Also, the battery indicator will let you know when power is low.
 The battery indicator is smart, in that if it is glowing red and you switch to a lower power beam, the red glow will go off.
 You can also buy an optional charging cradle, which I highly recommend.
+However, it will charge off any micro USB cable.

 Best Bike Light Runner-up: Light & Motion Urban 350 Bike Headlight